 I’m getting on a bit, you know what I mean?….
-So when I told my chiropractor that I was going to relive my youth & buy a bike, he freaked out!
+So when I told the plumber that was fixing a leak in my shower that I was going to relive my youth & buy a bike, he looked at me like I was an idiot!
 But hey, there’s nothing else for it right?

 So you’ve also decided it’s time to take the plunge and buy a bike.
 But how do you know what bike is right for you?
 There’s more to this decision than mere aesthetics, & David from the Cafe Racer Shop is here to tell you what to consider.

 WHAT KIND OF RIDING WILL YOU BE DOING?

 This is perhaps the most important question you need to consider when choosing your bike.
 What’s the main purpose of your bike going to be?
 What benefits of bike ownership are you most looking forward to enjoying?

 – Cutting the costs of your daily commute

 – Short inner-city travel

 – Low fuel costs

 There are five main bike styles and each offer something different when it comes to comfort and performance.
 One of the main differentiators (outside of engine capabilities) is seat positioning and ergonomics.